Empty Nest Grief

 Sharing Some of My Empty Nest Grief Story

 My son moved out of state at the age of 20.
-It was a quick move, a total of three weeks from his decision to the day he left.
+It was a quick move, three weeks from his decision to the day he left.
 I functioned at high levels during those three weeks.
 Lists, packing, and sorting his things filled our days.
 He and I worked together to get him ready for his cross-country move.

 The Tears Wouldn’t Stop

 I carried so much shame around the emotions I was expressing.
-There was really no one to talk to about it (I hadn’t discovered therapy yet).
+There was no one to talk to about it (I hadn’t discovered therapy yet).
 I was happy my son was living his life, but I felt discarded and old.
 I remember going to the Goodwill and finding a handheld mirror that had been part of a recovery program.
 I bought it because it felt like an answer in a sea of sadness.
 It had this saying etched on it: